jcgriffis/ibb_toolkit/README.md

 To invoke the GUI, navigate to the /ibb_toolkit directory in MATLAB, and type run_modeling_gui into the command window.

-NOTE - Running PLSR/PLS-DA without stratification will break in R2023b (and possibly other versions after R2022b) due to a bug in plsregress().
-I have reported the bug to MATLAB, but am awaiting resolution.
+NOTE - Running PLSR/PLS-DA without stratification will break in R2023b (and possibly other versions after R2022b) due to a bug in plsregress() that prevents using both the 'CV' and 'MCReps' name-value pair arguments with integer values.
+I have reported the bug to MATLAB and am awaiting resolution.
+Please either (a) use MATLAB R2022b for PLSR/PLS-DA analyses if stratification is not wanted, or (b) use stratification for PLSR/PLS-DA analyses.